The Average Quantity System (AQS)

 Your sampling plans

-To ensure your packaged goods meet the quantity statement shown on the individual package, you must either:
+To help ensure your packaged goods meet the quantity statement shown on the individual package, you must either: